 Mississippi began efforts in 1999 to address the interoperability issue when the Mississippi Department of Transportation conducted a technological assessment and needs analysis of its existing two-way radio systems as well as other state agency systems.
-On February 5, 2003, Governor Musgrove signed Executive Order 874 establishing the State Interoperability Executive Committee (SEIC), charging them with "fostering coordination across state and local entities and studying short and long term improvements and developments of a public safety wireless communication system in Mississippi."
-On August 4, 2004, Governor Barbour signed Executive Order 920, which restructured the SEIC and further defined the needs for short and long term interoperability solutions.
+On February 5, 2003, Governor Musgrove signed Executive Order 874 establishing the State Interoperability Executive Committee (SIEC), charging them with "fostering coordination across state and local entities and studying short and long term improvements and developments of a public safety wireless communication system in Mississippi."
+On August 4, 2004, Governor Barbour signed Executive Order 920, which restructured the SIEC and further defined the needs for short and long term interoperability solutions.

 On April 1, 2005, S.B.
 2514 created the Wireless Communication Commission (WCC) to address the strong governance structure necessary to provide the framework in which stakeholders collaborate and make decisions that represent a common objective.
-As set forth in the legislation, the WCC set out to produce a blueprint for a statewide radio system to ensure emergency responders had access to a common interoperable communications solution which meets public safety reliability standards -MSWIN.
+As set forth in the legislation, the WCC set out to produce a blueprint for a statewide radio system to ensure emergency responders had access to a common interoperable communications solution which meets public safety reliability standards - the Mississippi Wireless Information Network (MSWIN).

 MSWIN is a 700 megahertz Project 25 (P25)/Phase 2 Land Mobile Radio trunked emergency communications network which provides 97% mobile area coverage statewide.
-P25 is a suite of standards for digital radio communications for use by federal, state/province, and local emergency agencies in North America to enable them to communicate with other agencies and mutual aid response teams in emergencies.
-P25 is a collaborative project to ensure that two-way radios are interoperable.
+P25 is a suite of standards for digital radio communications for use by federal, state/province, and local emergency agencies in North

-&lt;sup>1 146 towers sites were built to WCC specifications for the MSWIN System.
+1 147 towers sites were built to WCC specifications for the MSWIN System.
 In addition to these sites, the WCC has co-located MSWIN equipment on sites across the State to enhance portable coverage.